Pachypsylla venusta

 Distribution

 North America; GBIF records indicate presence in Ontario, Colorado, Idaho, Iowa, and Kansas.
-Range corresponds broadly with and ornamental distribution of hackberry.
+Range corresponds broadly with native and ornamental distribution of hackberry.

 Seasonality